 Words are easily misinterpreted.
 Does "clean" mean minimalistic in terms of visual ornamentation? or were they just partial to a monotone color palette?
 Don't even get me started on design terms which we take for granted to mean something very specific (like saturation), which a client could say to convey they want something darker, as in tone.

 The original examples are excellent at pinpointing the personality and tone of the brand.
-Beyond these five sliders, you can borrow this format as an effective model to make decisions on otherwise hard-to-articulate issues, such as:
+Beyond these five sliders, we introduced a few more to help make decisions on otherwise hard-to-articulate issues, such as:

 - balancing conflicting extremes